MTD-group/Fermi-Surface/README.md

 As a result input file for Xcrysden software (http://www.xcrysden.org/) will be generated with bxsf format.

-Detailed manual and process is also attached as pdf.
+Detailed manual and process is also attached as pdf (`Manual and Process.pdf`).